January 23, 2016 | lovetta

 In Super Scratch Programming Adventure!, kids learn programming fundamentals as they make their very own playable video games.
 They'll create projects inspired by classic arcade games that can be programmed (and played!) in an afternoon.
 This full-color comic book makes programming concepts like variables, flow control, and subroutines effortless to absorb.
 Super Scratch Programming Adventure! is a great first step for the budding programmer.

-What happens when a person's reputation has been forever damaged?
+How did her Mary Mallon's first name become synonymous with deadly disease?
+And who is really responsible for the lasting legacy of Typhoid Mary?
 With archival photographs and text among other primary sources, this riveting biography of Mary Mallon looks beyond the tabloid scandal of Mary's controversial life.
 How she was treated by medical and legal officials reveals a lesser-known story of human and constitutional rights, entangled with the science of pathology and enduring questions about who Mary Mallon really was.
-How did her name become synonymous with deadly disease?
-And who is really responsible for the lasting legacy of Typhoid Mary?

 In August 2010, the unthinkable happened when a mine collapsed in Chile, trapping 33 miners 2,000 feet below the surface.
 For 69 days they lived on meager resources with increasingly poor air quality.
 When they were finally rescued, the world watched with rapt attention and rejoiced in the amazing spirit and determination of the miners.
-What could have been a terrible tragedy became an amazing story of survival.
-By tracing the psychological, physical, and environmental factors surrounding the mission, Aronson highlights the amazing technology and helping hands that made it all possible.
+By tracing the psychological, physical, and environmental factors surrounding the mission, author Aronson highlights the amazing technology and helping hands that made it all possible.

 In the little colonial town of Salem Village, Massachusetts, two girls began to twitch, mumble, and contort their bodies into strange shapes.
 The doctor tried every remedy, but nothing cured the young Puritans.
 He grimly announced the dire diagnosis: the girls were bewitched!
-And then the accusations began.
-The riveting, true story of the victims, accused witches, crooked officials, and mass hysteria that turned a mysterious illness affecting two children into a witch hunt that took over a dozen people's lives and ruined hundreds more unfolds in chilling, novelistic detail.
+The riveting, true story of the victims, accused witches, crooked officials, and mass hysteria that turned a mysterious illness affecting two children into a witch hunt unfolds in chilling, novelistic detail.